Aoiryo/PoW/README.md

 3. When transactions exist, the node attempts to find a valid nonce by incrementing and hashing
 4. A block is considered valid when its hash begins with a specified number of zeros (difficulty level)
 5. Successfully mined blocks are added to the local blockchain and broadcast to all peers
+6. A fail buffer is used to resolve out-of-order packet problem and handle the sequence of blocks received correctly

 ### Consensus & Fork Resolution
 - **Proof of Work**: Nodes compete to find valid nonces, requiring computational work.
 For example, if the difficulty level is 2, the node needs to find a nonce such that the hash of the whole block begins with two zeros.